mr-napik/universal-realtime-stt/README.md

 Provider-specific SDKs are avoided where possible.
 All providers except Google are accessed directly via WebSocket.
 This keeps the dependency footprint small but means more maintenance work if a provider changes their API.

+`google-genai` is an optional dependency (commented out in `requirements.txt`) used only by the semantic understanding metric.
+Install it separately if needed — see [Semantic Understanding Metric](#semantic-understanding-metric).

 ## Testing

 The test suite validates STT provider accuracy against ground-truth transcripts.